tetratelabs/wazero/site/content/languages/_index.md

 * Locks and barriers fail compilation or are implemented unsafely.
 * Async functions including I/O execute sequentially.

+Language compilers often used shared infrastructure, such as [LLVM][6] and [Binaryen][7].
+One tool that helps in translation is Binaryen's [Asyncify][8], which lets a language support synchronous operations in an async manner.

 ### Concurrency via Orchestration

 To work around lack of concurrency at the WebAssembly Core abstraction, tools often orchestrate pools of workers, and ensure a module in that pool is only used sequentially.

-For example, [waPC][6] provides a WASM module pool, so host callbacks can be invoked in parallel, despite not being able to share memory.
+For example, [waPC][9] provides a WASM module pool, so host callbacks can be invoked in parallel, despite not being able to share memory.

 [1]: https://github.com/tetratelabs/wazero/tree/main/site/content/languages